jacebenson/jace.pro/src/post/2021-01-29-custom-domain-for-pdis/index.md

 date: 2021-01-29T03:11:51.774Z
 ---

+# WARNING I don't recomend this, please use Vercel

+[Vercel Post](/2021-02-05-custom-domain-for-pdis-using-vercel) detailing how to do this.

 # Custom Domain for PDIs

 I was looking at my PDI the other day and decided I wanted to change the domain.
 This isn't the first time I wanted to do this.
 ServiceNow has a feature that allows custom URLs.
 It's only for non-PDIs though.